rreece/rreece.github.io/outline-of-philosophy/human-condition.md

     -   Huxley [^Huxley1945]
     -   TODO: criticism

-In defending esoteric knowledge [^EsotericKnowledge], Huxley's views are decidedly not naturalistic:
+In defending esoteric knowledge [^EsotericKnowledge] Huxley's views are decidedly not naturalistic:

 >   If one is not oneself a sage or saint, the best thing one can do, in the